AuditVotes: Elevating Provable Defense for GNNs with Efficient Augmentation and Conditional Smoothing: Experimental Evaluations

 \subsection{Improving the Certified Accuracy (Q1)}

 In this section, we answer question Q1 by demonstrating the more advanced certified accuracy contributes to the AuditVotes.
 We evaluate its performance in defending against edge deletion perturbation (Table~\ref{tab:certify_rd} and Figure~\ref{fig:analyze_and_certify} (a,d)) and edge addition perturbation (Table~\ref{tab:certify_ra} and Figure~\ref{fig:analyze_and_certify} (g,j)).
-Specifically, we use the same smoothing parameters: $p_+=0.0$, $p_-=0.8$ for certifying $r_d$ and $p_+=0.2$, $p_-=0.6$ for certifying $r_a$.
 To analyze the contribution of individual components in AuditVotes, we conduct ablation studies by applying augmentation and the confidence filter separately.
 Finally, we present the overall impact of the full AuditVotes framework.